DayByDayBy/DeadFunny/text_stuff.md

     Charles - “Charles’ cat didn’t notice, but he now has a new family” Rebecca - “Rebecca’s roommate can’t afford the flat anymore”

-#### bouncer:
+#### bouncers (two pairs of eyes at the sliding shutter):
-    Ross - "give us a smile bud"
+    Ross (left) - "give us a smile bud"
-    Jason - "okay, now laugh for us"
+    Jason (right) - "okay, now laugh for us"
-    "in you go mate, he's only got three mintes left"
+    Ross - "in you go mate, he's only got three minutes left"

+#### Lives(bouncer interventions):
+    it’s not that kinda club, buddy
+    I've already told you once, last warning okay, you need to leave